9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/compliance:

-Total load time is 2.137 seconds
+Total load time is 1.047 seconds

-96% of CSS is unused, 18 total stylesheets
+NaN% of CSS is unused, 0 total stylesheets

-66% of JS is unused
+60% of JS is unused

 End of report for https://stagepcna.znodedev.com/en-us/compliance